Hamza Jaganjac

-Hamza Jaganjac (born 27 February 2004) is a Bosnian professional footballer who plays as a forward for Bosnian Premier League club Željezničar, on loan from Istra 1961, and the Bosnia and Herzegovina U21 national team.
+Hamza Jaganjac (born 27 February 2004) is a Bosnian professional footballer who plays as a forward for Croatian Football League club Istra 1961 and the Bosnia and Herzegovina U21 national team.

 Club career

 Adana Demirspor

 In March 2023, Jaganjac signed a contract with Turkish club Adana Demirspor.
 He made his debut in a league match against Ankaragücü on 7 June 2023.

 Istra 1961

 In February 2024, Jaganjac was loaned out to Istra 1961 in Croatia, with an option to buy.
 On 2 July 2024, he signed a three-year contract with the club.

 Loan to Željezničar

 In June 2025, Jaganjac joined hometown club Željezničar on loan for the duration of the 2025–26 season.
 On 15 September 2025, he scored the winning goal in a 3–2 comeback win over Borac Banja Luka after being 2–0 down at half-time.